NemesisGuy/ForkMyFolio-backend/README.md

 These variables can be set directly in your deployment environment or using a `.env` file if your deployment method supports it (e.g., Docker Compose).

-For the **development profile** (when `SPRING_PROFILES_ACTIVE=dev` or not set), the application defaults to an H2 in-memory database and uses default values from `application.properties` (including an insecure JWT secret intended only for development).
+For the **development portfolioProfile** (when `SPRING_PROFILES_ACTIVE=dev` or not set), the application defaults to an H2 in-memory database and uses default values from `application.properties` (including an insecure JWT secret intended only for development).

 ## Code Structure